refractionPOINT/lce_doc/docs/dr.md

 ```

 #### undelete sensor
 Un-deletes a sensor that was previously deleted.
-Used in confunction with the [sensor_deleted](events.md#sensor_deleted) event.
+Used in conjunction with the [sensor_deleted](events.md#sensor_deleted) event.

 ```yaml
 action: undelete sensor